 First, let's look at three baselines that you may wish to include: the scope, schedule, and cost baselines.

 What is a project management plan?

-The project management plan is “the document that describes how the project will be executed, monitored and controlled, and closed.
-It integrates and consolidates all of the subsidiary plans and baselines, and other information necessary to manage the project" (PMBOK® Guide—6th Edition).
+The project management plan is “the document that describes how the project will be executed, monitored and controlled, and closed."
+(PMBOK® Guide—Seventh Edition).

 So, what exactly is a baseline?
 A project baseline is a snapshot against which all future measurements will be compared.
 For example, a project manager can compare actual completion dates of activities to an approved schedule baseline.

 Think about this.
 Without a baseline, how will you monitor and control your projects?

 - Scope Baseline

 - Project Scope Statement - describe the products, project work, major deliverables, assumptions, and constraints

 - Work Breakdown Structure - create a hierarchical decomposition or outline of the scope of work to achieve the project objectives and to create the deliverables

 - Work Breakdown Structure Dictionary - provide the detailed information about the deliverables, activities, cost estimates, and scheduling information for each item in the WBS